Fera13/Thesis-Project/README.md

 It creates a Dataset of TSP instances based on the cities of sweden and then allows you to train and use a Machine learning model (Linear Regression) to predict the Tenure of Tabu Search that can give the optimal route when solving TSP.

+## Method

+- Nearest Neighbor Algorithm for the initial solution.
+- Tabu Search for improving the initial solution.
+- DBSCAN to get graphical data.
+- Lasso Regression to find the strongest features.
+- LinearRegression ML model to predict tenure.

+More details on the methods can be found in the thesis paper.

 ## How to run

 1. Load the Anaconda .yaml environment in the folder named "environments" to your Anaconda Navigator.